 Place 50 grams of Gallium in crucible

 Screw Graphite plug into the end of the crucible.
-Will have a label to indicate that the crucible contains gallium.
-Maybe place the label on the copper plate that holds the crucible?
+Place a label on the copper plate that holds the crucible to indicate that the crucible contains gallium.

-Store filled crucible the LCW stabilized copper plate until ready for use
+Store filled crucible on the LCW stabilized copper plate until ready for use

 Properly dispose of gloves in trash

-If gallium is spilled, cleanup with spill pads and return used pads to ESH for disposal
+If gallium is spilled, cleanup with spill pads and return used pads to ES&H for disposal